nefarioustim/front-end-development-best-practice/index.md

 * Box shadows with `box-shadow`

 Don't forget to add vendor-specific style properties where necessary.

-### Use CSS hacks to work around Internet Explorer CSS issues

-Where Internet Explorer 6 and 7 need extra style rules to create a non-broken browsing experience, use the underscore and/or star hacks to create IE-specific style rules.
-Use CSS comments to document the use of CSS hacks.

-{% highlight css %}
-.module {
-	float: left;
-	_display: inline; /* Double margin fix for IE6 */
-}
-{% endhighlight %}

-Keep these CSS hacks as close as possible to the rest of the styles that affect the same selector.
-Don't separate them into a separate IE-only stylesheet, since they will be overlooked and forgotten when the main style rules change.

 ### Use overflow to self-clear contained floats